Basic quantum subroutines: finding multiple marked elements and summing numbers: Introduction

 \paragraph{Mean estimation algorithms.} After multiplying the $v_i$ by a factor $\frac{1}{N}$, we can interpret the problem of finding a multiplicative $\delta$-approximation of the sum $s = \sum_{i=1}^N v_i$ as the problem of obtaining a multiplicative $\delta$-approximation of the mean $\mu = \frac{1}{N} \sum_{i=1}^N v_i$ of the random variable that, for each $i \in [N]$, takes value $v_i$ with probability $1/N$.
 Quantum algorithms for the mean estimation problem date back to the work of Grover~\cite{grover:telecomputation,grover1998framework}.
 A careful application of maximum finding and quantum amplitude estimation yields such an approximation of $\mu$, with probability $\geq 1-\rho$, using $\bigO{\frac{\sqrt{N}}{\delta}\log(1/\rho)}$ quantum queries and polylogarithmic gate overhead, see \cref{thm:normal multiplicative mean est}.
 We improve the dependence on $\delta$ from $1/\delta$ to $1/\sqrt{\delta}$.

 As for applications, we note that \cref{thm:normal multiplicative mean est} was used to give quantum speedups for the matrix scaling problem in~\cite{qscalingICALP,qscaling2STACS}, where it is used to approximate the row- and column sums of a matrix with non-negative entries.
 This is one of their main sources of quantum speedup, and the quality of this approximation directly affects the achievable precision for the matrix scaling problem.
 Using the improved quantum summing subroutine of \cref{thm:fast-summing}, the dependence on the desired precision~$\eps$ for the matrix scaling problem is further improved.
-In particular, the second-order method presented in~\cite{qscaling2STACS} with the improved summing subroutine will now have the same $\eps$-dependence as the fastest \emph{classical} first-order method (Sinkhorn's algorithm), but a better $n$-dependence for entrywise-positive matrices.
+More precisely, if~$A \in \RR_{\geq 0}^{N \times N}$ is an~$N \times N$ matrix with non-negative entries, let~$r(A) \in \RR_{\geq 0}^N$ denote its \emph{vector of row sums}, i.e., $r_i(A) = \sum_{j=1}^N A_{ij}$.
+Then given quantum query access to~$A$, using the improved summing subroutine, one can with~$\bigOt{N^{1.5} / \sqrt{\delta}}$ queries compute a vector~$\hat{r} \in \RR^n$ such that Computing such an~$\hat r$ with~$\delta = \eps^2$ is the bottleneck in the second-order method for matrix scaling presented in~\cite{qscaling2STACS}.
+By reducing the complexity of this step, this method is improved to become better than the fastest \emph{classical} first-order method (Sinkhorn's algorithm) for entrywise-positive matrices: the classical method finds an~$\eps$-$\ell^1$-scaling of entrywise positive matrices in time~$\bigOt{N^2 / \eps}$, whereas the box-constrained Newton method now runs in time~$\bigOt{N^{1.5} / \eps}$.
+Note that this gives an algorithm for matrix scaling whose runtime is sublinear in the input size when $1/\eps = o(\sqrt{N})$, corresponding to $1/\delta = o(N)$, which is precisely the regime of $\delta$ for which the quantum subroutine improves over classical summing.